MARCH 12, 2015

 Who are they Following?

-All international organisations combined, follow 248,201 other Twitter users.
-The Food and Agriculture Organisation (@FAOnews) is following more than 64,711 other Twitter users since it was initially automatically following every one of its followers.
-The World Food Programme (@WFP), which was recently following 31,477 other users, has seriously reduced the number of people it is now following 422 other Twitter users.
-On average, each organisation is following 1,113 other Twitter users.
+All international organisations combined, follow 293,673 other Twitter users.
+The Food and Agriculture Organisation (@FAOnews) is following 63,954 other Twitter users since it was initially automatically following every one of its followers.
+The UNHCR (@Refugees) and @NATO are following 39,836 and 36,398 other Twitter users respectively.
+On average, each organisation is following 2,144 other Twitter users which is much more manageable.
+The @UN, @UNDP, the @WorldBank, @WHO and @UNICEF are the top five most popular organisations among their peers.
+The @UN is followed by 106 of the 145 institutions in this study.>

 The Early Adopters

 Greenpeace was the first international organisation to sign up to Twitter on 4 April 2007, followed by the World Economic Forum two weeks later.
-Fourteen organisations signed up in 2008, including @WWF, @UN, @Refugees, @WHO and the @Federation of the Red Cross and Red Crescent Societies.
-The Director General of the International Organisation for Migration (@IOM_news) was the last to sign up in September 2013 as @DGIOM.
-So far only 30% of the 223 accounts analysed have been verified by Twitter.
+Fourteen organisations signed up in 2008, including @WWF, @UN, @Refugees, @WHO and the Federation of the Red Cross and Red Crescent Societies.
+Being early adopters has definitely helped these organisations garner large following on their accounts.
+Jarmo Sareva, the director of the UN Institute for Disarmament Research (UNIDIR) was the last to sign up on 26 November 2014.
+63 of the 145 accounts analysed have been verified by Twitter.>

 Maintaining Twitter Lists

 Twitter lists can be quite useful to facilitate Twitter reading and are very useful to list secondary accounts and other official staff accounts.
-Surprisingly few organisations maintain Twitter lists, be it for their own staff or their regional offices or language accounts.
-Only a third of the analysed accounts have created public Twitter lists. @Eurocontrol has created the most Twitter lists, exactly 20 including a list of all airlines, airports and aviation journalists on Twitter.
-The @UN account boasts 19 Twitter lists including one with 439 UN related accounts and specific lists for each official UN language.
-The @UNDP account has 14 lists and boasts 111 regional and thematic Twitter accounts on its worldwide list.
-The International Fund for Agricultural Development (@IFADnews) is following the most other lists, 20 in total, and only 70 accounts follow other lists.
+Surprisingly few organisations maintain and update Twitter lists, be it for their own staff, their regional offices or other language accounts.
+Only a third of the analysed accounts have created public Twitter lists.
+The @UN has created 21 lists including one with the 641 Twitter accounts of the of the UN system. @Eurocontrol maintains 20 Twitter lists, including a list of all airlines, airports and aviation journalists on Twitter.
+The @UNDP account has 14 lists and boasts 151 regional and thematic Twitter accounts on its worldwide list.
+The International Fund for Agricultural Development (@IFADnews) is following the most other lists, 20 in total, and only 50 accounts follow other lists.

-A special mention for the OECD, UNHCR, UNICEF and the World Economic Forum which all use their own branded link shorteners (oe.cd, rfg.ee, uni.cf, wef.ch) to shorten and brand every single link in their tweets.
+A special mention for the OECD, UNHCR, UNICEF, the World Bank and the World Economic Forum which all use their own branded link shorteners (oe.cd, rfg.ee, uni.cf, wrld.bg wef.ch) to shorten and brand every single link in their tweets.>

-Quite a few international organisations use Google+ hangouts to answer questions from their community, and a handful have trialled Vine, Twitter’s new video application.
+Quite a few international organisations use Google+ hangouts to answer questions from their community, and 15 organizations have trialled Vine, Twitter’s video application.
 One of the best examples of the six second video format is the #HappyBirthdayUN greeting from Secretary General Ban Ki-moon.

 About the Twiplomacy Study